remarkjs/remark-lint/packages/remark-lint-no-inline-padding/readme.md

 # remark-lint-no-inline-padding

-Warn when inline nodes are padded with spaces between their markers and content.
+Warn when phrasing content is padded with spaces between their markers and content.

-Warns for emphasis, strong, delete, images, and links.
+Warns for emphasis, strong, delete, image, and link.

 ## Presets